synrc/n2o/README.md

-So, in cases when your system is built around Erlang infrastructure, N2O is the best choice that you could find for fast prototyping, simpicity of use, codebase maintanance, etc. Despite HTML5 tranfered over the wire, you will still have access to all your erlang services directly.
+So, in cases when your system is built around Erlang infrastructure, N2O is the best choice that you could find for fast prototyping, simpicity of use, codebase maintanance, etc. Despite HTML tranfer over the wire, you will still have access to all your erlang services directly.

 Templates vs DSL